Looking back, I can see that I've changed my life around a few times.

 Freedom, creativity and learning have always been high on my agenda

 I set up my own consulting practice, working with imagery and dialogue as my key methodologies.
-I had enough money to last a year and if I burned my way through it all then I would have to give up on my agenda and simply get a job.
+I had enough money to last a year and pledged that if I burned my way through it all then I would give up on my agenda and simply get a job.
 But, more through luck than judgement, my consulting offer seemed to work out and, a year later, there was still some cash in the bank.
 So I continued my experiment and signed up for the Ashridge Doctorate in Organisational Change (ADOC), with the aim of both continuing to learn and to create new ways of thinking about how we each see the world.
-My relationship with Ashridge has endured and, these days, following our operational merger with Hult International Business School, I'm the Academic Director of EDOC as well as working across a range of consulting and action research interventions.
+My relationship with Ashridge has endured and, these days, following our operational merger with Hult International Business School, I became the Academic Director of EDOC as well as working across a range of consulting and action research interventions.

 So, what about purpose?

 We find ourselves in a world where we face some enormously complex and resilient problems.
 Issues of climate change, economic instability and migration, social justice, equality and sustainability appear to be very resistant to our current ways of thinking and working together.
 My 'work' has been through a few evolutions as I have developed my own perspectives on how we can unlock some of our most demanding problems using imagery and vision to become a ware of our deeper sense of purpose.
 Now I offer support to those of us trying to find ways to bring their sense of purpose to life.
-Whether I am working with doctoral students forging new knowledge in one of the world's biggest business schools, consulting to the board and managers innovating in high risk start-up operation, or in one-to-one coaching conversations with clients who are bringing bright new ideas to life, my purpose is support you in bringing to life your own ethical, sustainable, just and creative sense of purpose that will enable you to build a foundation for positive, helpful change.
+Whether I am working with doctoral students forging new knowledge in one of the world's biggest business schools, consulting to the board and managers innovating in high risk start-up operation, or in one-to-one conversations with clients who are bringing bright new ideas to life, my purpose is support you in bringing to life your own ethical, sustainable, just and creative sense of purpose that will enable you to build a foundation for positive, helpful change.

 Dr. Steve Marshall